 When she found my baby it was such a little miracle.
 I was measuring 6 weeks and 1 day.
 However, the heart rate was only 87.
 It should have been between 120-180.

-As Aaron and I meet with the doctor she cautioned us not to get too excited and asked us to come in the next week to make sure the heart rate had increased.
+As Aaron and I meet with the doctor she cautioned us not to get too excited.
+We scheduled an appointment for the following week to make sure the heart rate had increased.

 I was good at staying detached for the first couple of days, but then I started to feel pregnant.